sensu/sensu-docs/content/sensu-go/6.2/learn/concepts-terminology.md

 ---
-title: "Glossary of Sensu terms"
+title: "Sensu concepts and terminology"
-linkTitle: "Glossary"
+linkTitle: "Concepts and Terminology"
-description: "Get familiar with Sensu terminology.
-Read our glossary to learn the definitions of common Sensu terms, including agent, asset, backend, check, event, and many more.
+description: "Get familiar with Sensu concepts terminology.
+Learn the definitions of common Sensu terms, including agent, asset, backend, check, event, and many more.
 Bonus: each term links to a corresponding guide!"
 weight: 10
-version: "6.1"
+version: "6.2"
 product: "Sensu Go"
 menu:
-  sensu-go-6.1:
+  sensu-go-6.2:
     parent: learn-sensu
 ---